Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 3. Make sure you can [connect to your Azure SQL DW with Visual Studio](https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-get-started-connect/).
 As a prerequisite, you need to [install Visual Studio 2015 and/or SSDT (SQL Server Data Tools) for SQL Data Warehouse](https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-install-visual-studio/).

-4. Create an Azure Machine Learning workspace under your Azure subscription.
+4. Create an Azure Machine Learning (AML) workspace under your Azure subscription.
 Follow the documentation at [https://azure.microsoft.com/en-us/documentation/articles/machine-learning-create-workspace/](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-create-workspace/) to create an Azure Machine Learning workspace.

 ## <a name="getdata"></a>Load the data into SQL Data Warehouse